-Nathan also grew up in South Portland, Maine, and has lived in Maine since 1984.
+Nathan grew up in South Portland, Maine, and has lived in Maine since 1984.
 After graduating from UNH, he worked in the landscape industry for ten years doing everything from stonework to design and sales.
+He and his wife now own and run Cozy Acres Greenhouse, a wholesale operation that provides annuals and perennials.
 He seeks to continue to grow his skills in construction and mechanics and enjoys pretty much anything that gets him outdoors- hiking, hunting, sport shooting, gardening, etc.

 He is passionate about living an intentional life and believes the best way to live for God and change the world is through one purposeful relationship at a time.